TosbackCgusBridge-Bot/CGUs-versions/Ets/Privacy Policy.md

-skip to contents skip to navigation skip to search skip to footer angle-upangle-rightangle-downangle-leftcloseusermenu openmenu closedsearchglobebarsphonestore Legal Contact Us Search Search: ETS Home >.
+angle-upangle-rightangle-downangle-leftcloseusermenu openmenu closedsearchglobebarsphonestore skip to contents skip to navigation skip to search skip to footer Legal Contact Us Search Search: Search Cancel ETS Navigation ETS Home >.
 Legal >.
 Privacy and Security Privacy and Security

 Educational Testing Service ("ETS") recognizes the importance of protecting your privacy.
 In addition to the commitments set out in this Privacy Policy, ETS has taken steps to meet legal obligations in various countries with the aim of compliance with worldwide data privacy requirements.
 ETS will strive to treat your "personal data" according to applicable local laws that regulate inter-country process, access and transfer of personal data.
 This Privacy Policy ("Policy") discloses our information-gathering and-dissemination practices for this website at www.ets.org ("Website").